BenJ-cell/Prediction-of-clickthrough-rate-for-Rakuten-Interview/README.md

 So in order to give a coherent price of those ad placements using users'infomation a nd their contexts, we must estimate the potential clickthrough rate (CTR) of the impression (ie: the probability they will click on the ad).
-This must be done beforewe informthe auction of the price we arewilling to offer to display the banner.
+This must be done before we inform the auction of the price we arewilling to offer to display the banner.
 To compute our CTR estimation, we have user-related information (e.g. time since last visit on an advertiser’s website, number of banners already displ